 Cryptocurrencies that prioritize secure, private, and anonymous transactions through specialized cryptographic techniques.

-A cryptographic key used to sign blockchain transactions and derive public keys, representing the ultimate proof of cryptocurrency ownership.
+A cryptographic key used to sign blockchain transactions and derive public keys; ultimate proof of control over funds.

 A consensus algorithm where one's stake in the cryptocurrency is used to validate transactions and create new blocks, offering an energy-efficient alternative to Proof of Work.